Blendify/blender-manual/trunk/blender_docs/manual/editors/nla/tracks_strips.rst

 .. (alt) icon: downwards chevron

 Push Down (double down arrow peak icon)
-   Turns the active action into a new NLA strip the top of the NLA stack.
+   Turns the active action into a new NLA strip at the top of the NLA stack.

    .. figure:: /images/editors_nla_push-down-button.png